-- Conduct piping connection and valve operation accurately. - Flange type side connecting pipe is assembled in factory before shipment. - 1 For brazing to the connecting pipe with flange, remove the connecting pipe with flange from the ball valve, and braze it outside of the unit. - 2 During the time when removing the connecting pipe with flange, remove the seal attached on the rear side of this sheet and paste it onto the flange surface of the ball valve to prevent the entry of dust into the valve. - 3 The refrigerant circuit is closed with a round, close-packed packing upon shipment to prevent gas leak between flanges.
-As no operation can be done under this state, be sure to replace the packing with the hollow packing attached at the piping connection. - 4 At the mounting of the hollow packing, wipe off dust attached on the flange sheet surface and the packing.
-Coat refrigerating machine oil (Ester oil, ether oil or alkylbenzene [small amount]) onto both surfaces of the pack-
+- The compressor unit is charged with refrigerant at factory shipment, but the heat exchanger unit is not.
+(The heat exchanger unit is charged with inert gas.) - Conduct piping connection and valve operation accurately. - Flange type side connecting pipe is assembled in factory before shipment. - 1 For brazing to the connecting pipe with flange, remove the connecting pipe with flange from the ball valve, and braze it outside of the unit. - 2 During the time when removing the connecting pipe with flange, remove the seal attached on the rear side of this sheet and paste it onto the flange surface of the ball valve to prevent the entry of dust into the valve - The refrigerant circuit is closed with a round, close-packed packing upon shipment to prevent gas leak between flanges.
+As no operation can be done under this state, be sure to replace the packing with the hollow packing attached at the piping connection. - At the mounting of the hollow packing, wipe off dust attached on the flange sheet surface and the packing.
+Coat refrigerating machine oil (Ester oil, ether oil or alkylbenzene [small amount]) onto both surfaces of the packing.

-- A Close-packed packing - B Hollow packing - After evacuation and refrigerant charge, ensure that the handle is fully open.
-If operating with the valve closed, abnormal pressure will be imparted to the high- or low-pressure side of the refrigerant circuit, giving damage to the compressor, four-way valve, etc. - Determine the amount of additional refrigerant charge by using the formula, and charge refrigerant additionally through the service port after completing piping connection work. - After completing work, tighten the service port and cap securely not to generate gas leak. - Flare machining dimension for systems using R410A is larger than that for systems using other types of refrigerant in order to increase the air tightness. - Refer to the table on the below for flare machining dimensions, and follow the regulations set forth by the local authorities.
-Seal off the opening of the pipe with a closure material (not supplied) to keep small animals from entering the flare machining dimension (mm)
+- A Close-packed packing - Hollow packing - After evacuation and refrigerant charge, ensure that the handle is fully open.
+If operating with the valve closed, abnormal pressure will be imparted to the high- or low-pressure side of the refrigerant circuit, giving damage to the compressor, four-way valve, etc. - Determine the amount of additional refrigerant charge by using the formula, and charge refrigerant additionally through the service port after completing piping connection work - After completing work, tighten the service port and cap securely not to gener- - Flare machining dimension for systems using R410A is larger than that for systems using other types of refrigerant in order to increase the air tightness. - Refer to the table on the below for flare machining dimensions, and follow the regulations set forth by the local authorities.
+Seal off the opening of the pipe with a closure material (not supplied) to keep small animals from entering the pipe if that is a concern.

+flare machining dimension (mm)